Every moment is an organizing opportunity, every person a potential activist, every minute a chance to change the world.

 The seeds for Indivisible Asheville/WNC were planted in the first few days after the election of November, 2016.
-One woman’s call to action attracted about a dozen local citizens who decided to do something more than vent.
-So we founded this group.
+One person put out a call to action, about a dozen others quickly responded, and three of those folks got together and decided to do something more than vent.
+They founded this group.

 But how to do that?
 How to push back against these very real threats while reclaiming the positive values of justice and freedom?

-If you’re concerned about the environment, or education, or racial justice—if you care about freedom of the press, about balanced government and fair representation—if you’re shocked at irresponsible behavior from those in positions of power—then Indivisible Asheville/WNC is for you.
+If you’re concerned about the environment, or education, or racial justice; if you care about freedom of the press, about balanced government and fair representation; if you’re shocked at irresponsible behavior from those in positions of power, then Indivisible Asheville/WNC is for you.

 Come join us!